-The story of Fort Collins Nursery begins as a humble vegetable farm in 1932 near Fishback and LaPorte Avenues.
+The story of Fort Collins Nursery begins as a small nursery selling roses, elms, bulbs, and flowers in 1932 at 1500 LaPorte Avenue.

-Then owner, Glen Kinghorn, maintained his small plot through the depression era as Kinghorn Nursery.
-In 1940, Kinghorn sold his plot to Clayton Watkins, the first president of the Colorado Nurserymen’s Association.
+Then owner, Glen Kinghorn, maintained his small plot through the depression era as Kinghorn’s Nursery.
+In 1939, Kinghorn sold his plot to Clayton Watkins, the first president of the Colorado Nurserymen’s Association.
 Watkins changed the name to Fort Collins Nursery, and expanded the business during World War II, seeding airfields for the Army.

 In 1946, Watkins sold the nursery to Al Ekblad and his brother-in-law, Cecil Martin.
 In 1955, they moved the operation to East Mulberry Street, nestled on the Poudre River.
 In 1958, Martin left the business, and employee, Marv Wood, became Ekblad’s partner.
 Over the years, the nursery offered more trees, shrubs and perennials.

 In 1976, nursery employees Gary Eastman and Gary Epstein took over ownership.
 The two “Garys” expanded the business to include more retail stock, as well as landscaping and maintenance services.
 The nursery also started growing more of its own plants at a site on North Shields Street in 1987.

 Throughout the ’70s and ’80s, with Eastman managing the retail side, and Epstein managing wholesale production, it became evident that the departments could be two separate businesses in their own right.
 In 2005, the Garys split the company into Fort Collins Nursery, 2121 E. Mulberry St., and Fort Collins Wholesale Nursery, 2224 N. Shields St. To this day, Fort Collins Nursery still buys a great volume of plants from the wholesale business, which offers hard-to-get, well-suited and native plants.